gps1539/stock_quote/README.md

 When adding the stock symbol, quantity and price are required

-Files are created in a .stocks directory in the users home directory
+Files are created in a .stocks or .<portfolio> directory in the users home directory

 Allows multiple portfolios to be created and used.
 They are created as directories under .stocks in the user's home directory.
 Program will create 3 files in each portfolio directory to store portfolio info (cost.npy, last.npy and stocks.npy)